freeatnet/tootsie/README.md

 ## Notifications

-Tootsie can publish notifications to AMQP as well as to webhooks.
+Tootsie will publish notifications to AMQP.
+It also supports a webhook.

 By default, Tootsie will publish notifications to an AMQP exchange called `pebblebed.river.<environment>`.
 Each event contains:

 * `event`: See below.
+* `uid`: The unique ID of the job.
 * `reference`: If the job was posted with a reference value, this contains that reference.
 * `time_taken`: See below.
 * `reason`: See below.

 In addition, job-specific data is added to the event.
 See the different job types for information about those keys.

+The event type is also used as the routing key, prefixed with `tootsie.`.
+This allows clients to listen to specific events.
 Types of events:

 * `started`: The job was started.
-* `complete`: The job was complete.
+* `completed`: The job was complete.
 The key `time_taken` will contain the time taken for the job, in seconds.
 Additional data will be provided that are specific to the type of job.
+* `progress`: The job was progressing.
+Sent every 30s.
 * `failed`: The job failed.
 The key `reason` will contain a textual explanation for the failure.
 * `failed_will_retry`: The job failed, but is being rescheduled for retrying.
 The key `reason` will contain a textual explanation for the failure.

 If a notification webhook URL is provided in original job request, events will instead be sent to that URL using `POST` requests as JSON data.
 These are 'fire and forget' and will not be retried on failure, and the response status code is ignored.

+Previous versions would publish the AMQP event `tootsie_completed`.
+To continue using this event, set `use_legacy_completion_event: true` in the configuration file.

 ## Resource URLs